-18 UNDP is working with all 14 region and state Hluttaws already under both SERIP and SARL projects.
+20 UNDP is working with all 14 region and state Hluttaws already under both SERIP and SARL projects.

-The programme will continue the task of addressing more squarely the challenge of EAO 'engagement' by taking more pro-active measures to engage NCA signatory EAOs (and their affiliated CSOs) in township planning and implementation activities in mixed and full control areas This will be achieved by more generally providing capacity building and sharing information and by facilitating a dialogue seeking agreements to introduce alternative models (possibly including "off budget" grants) that would allow EAOs signatories to the NCA to be more closely engaged in the planning, management and monitoring of capital investment projects in areas under their control19 and thus deliver peace dividends to their populations (e.g. ethnic health providers managing a clinic instead of Ministry of Health providing these services directly).
-Progress in this area will depend on the outcome of current negotiations ongoing between the government and representatives of the 10 NCA signatory EAOs regarding the possibility of EAOs being able to work directly with development partners and implement development projects.
+This will be achieved by providing capacity building and sharing information and by facilitating a dialogue seeking agreements to introduce alternative models allowing EAOs signatories to the NCA to be more closely engaged in the planning, management and monitoring of capital investment projects in areas under their control21 and areas under mixed control (e.g. ethnic health providers managing a clinic instead of Ministry of Health and Sports providing these services directly).
+Inclusion of EAOs in local governance processes could result in peace dividends being provided to the ethnic populations but progress will also depend on the outcome of current negotiations ongoing between the government and representatives of the 10 NCA signatory EAOs regarding the possibility of EAOs being able to work directly with development partners and implement development projects.
 Meantime, the programme will bank on good examples of cooperation such as between the Ministry of Health and Sports and the Ethnic Health Organisations.